Punchyou/flavors_of_physics_Ds_decay/project_report.md

 The XGBoost model is the model I choose to solve the $D_s \to φπ$ problem.
 The KS test is below 0.09, so according to the kaggle competition description, it passes the test for approval.

-Since the dataset is balanced, it was safe enough to use a simple metrics as accuracy based on which I would pick the right model.
-I also made sure I consider metrics that asses true or false positive or nagetive values.
+Since the dataset is balanced, it was safe enough to use a simple metric like accuracy based on which I would pick the right model.
+I also made sure I consider metrics that assess true or false positive and negative predictions.
 The accuracy of the XGBoost model chosen is 87%, which I believe is good enough for solving this problem, and the model can also predict true positive and negative values well.

 #### Comparison of models
 A comparison of the XGBoost model with the benchmark model follows.